michaelfm1211/mdview/DOCS.md

 intended behavior of libmdview.
 If you believe the actual behavior is inconsistent with what is described here, please submit a bug request describing the differences.
-This document will describe both quirks/features that are relevant to end-users and the inner-workings of libmdview that are relevant to developers.
+This document will describe both quirks/features that are relevant to end-users and the inner workings of libmdview that are relevant to developers.

 ### Streaming Architecture